Proto-globalization: Shift in global networks

 The developed global networks lead to the creation of new networks leading to new production.
 By 1880, there was a renewed thrust of European colonial expansion.
 The shift to modern globalization was slow, overlapping and interacting.
 Mid-19th century, noncompeting goods were exchanged between continents and markets for widely used commodities developed.
 Also, labor was becoming globally integrated.
 Modern globalization came to be as the movement of general expansion of socio-economic networks became more elaborate.
-An example of this is the development and establishment of free masonry.
+An example of this is the development and establishment of Freemasonry.
 The "existing trading networks grew, capital and commodity flows intensified.
 The permanence of long-term interdependencies was unchanged.
 By the beginning of the modern globalization period, the European colonial expansion retreats into itself.
 National societies began to regret the economic integration and attempted to limit the effects.
 Bayly, Hopkins and others stress that proto-globalization's transformation into modern globalization was a complex process that took place at different times in different regions, and involved the hold-over of older notions of value and rarity which had their origins in the pre-modern period.
 Thus leading to the age of economic deglobalization and world wars which ended after 1945.